kaloyan-kamburov/catalyst-task/README.md

 A React-based web application for managing transactions with server and client-side table functionality.

-### Description

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 ## Requirements

 - Display a list of transactions in a table format